 sure you file an accident claim with your insurance company as soon as

-to let a car accident lawyer examine your insurance policy and the circumstances
+car accident lawyer examine your insurance policy and the circumstances of your accident.

-of your accident.
-Our firm, for instance, can advise you right away about
+Our firm, for instance, can advise you right away about the compensation

-You are eligible for these benefits regardless of who was at fault in
+injuries.
+You are eligible for these benefits regardless of who was at

-your crash.
+fault in your crash.
 This is known as a "no-fault" claim.
-In cases where
+In

-you could file a claim in addition to your PIP claim, the other driver's
+cases where you could file a claim in addition to your PIP claim, the

-liability insurance would cover your losses.
-If that driver lacks insurance,
+other driver's liability insurance would cover your losses.
+If that